 For the Community

 The Institute's community Lectures & Seminars program breaks new ground every season, offering psychoanalytic insights into the many dimensions of human experience: art, politics, literature, family, relationships, the stages of life, masculinity/femininity, work, love, and human passions.
 The format varies from discussions around lunch to large lectures.
-The lively Celluloid Couch Series and pre-performance discussions of Shakespeare in the Park entertain and enlighten.
+The lively Projections Series and pre-performance discussions of Shakespeare in the Park entertain and enlighten.

 ARTS & ANALYSIS

 The Schizoid Life, Songs and Suicide of Kurt Cobain

 Michael Brog, MD

 Friday, March 28, 2014 7:00 p.m.
 Institute Classroom A

 The generation defining music of Nirvana, as especially manifested in their landmark album Nevermind, represented the intensely personal expressions of their vocalist and lead songwriter Kurt Cobain.
 Cobain's story poses a haunting question: why would a supremely talented musician at the height of his fame decide to kill himself?
 The powerful psychological forces that tormented Cobain will be examined through a review of his anguished life and a sampling of his remarkable songs.

 Take a look at the YouTube clip for the lecture HERE.